svrc-pivotal/pks-cifs-utils/README.md

 This will ensure that PKS clusters can mount CIFS/SMB stores using the FlexVolume. https://github.com/Azure/kubernetes-volume-drivers/tree/master/flexvolume/smb

 It installs JQ and CIFS-utils.
-Note that PKS on Azure clusters already have CIFS Utils installed.
+Note that PKS on Azure clusters already have CIFS Utils installed, but JQ isn't in the system path.

 ## How do I install it?